saianeesh01/legal-ai-dashboard-ui/replit.md

 This is a full-stack legal document analysis application built with React/TypeScript frontend and Express.js backend.
 The platform allows users to upload legal documents, get AI-powered analysis, and perform intelligent queries on document content.
 The application uses modern web technologies including React Query for state management, shadcn/ui for components, Tailwind CSS for styling, and Drizzle ORM with PostgreSQL for data persistence.

 **Migration Status**: Successfully migrated from Lovable to Replit on July 13, 2025.
-All core functionality is working including file uploads, job processing, and document analysis.
+All core functionality is working including file uploads, job processing, document analysis, and AI-powered proposal classification.

 ## User Preferences